filecoin-project/core-devs/README.md

    * They have expertise in a topic of discussion, and have been asked to contribute their knowledge.
    * Their work is relevant to a series of Core Dev discussions (e.g., network upgrades) but they do not want to contribute as full Core Devs.

 As a reminder, being a Core Dev means opting into a position of community leadership, lending your time to help move forward work and technical discussions for the entire Filecoin community.
-Individuals can be signficant contributors to Filecoin and not serve as Core Devs.
+Individuals can be significant contributors to Filecoin and not serve as Core Devs.
 Please keep these expectations in mind when you request to observe or become a part of the group.

 If you'd like to be an observer, please send your request to Kaitlin via email (kaitlin@fil.org) and explain exactly how many meetings you expect to be able to attend.

 ### Addendum: Removing a Core Dev
-Occassionally, the repo admins will review Core Dev attendance records and follow up with Core Devs who have been less engaged in the group.
+Occasionally, the repo admins will review Core Dev attendance records and follow up with Core Devs who have been less engaged in the group.
 These individuals will be reminded of group expectations and/or given the opportunity to step down as Core Devs.

 Please note that Filecoin is a decentralized, global community.
 As such, there are not currently any requirements for attendance or participation for Core Devs.
 However, it is important that Core Devs be reachable, reliable, and engaged.
 Anyone who wishes to maintain their status as a Core Dev is expected to be so.